smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 # Proposal

-The proposal is presented as a series of transforms to the existing service builder, each paired with a motivation.
-Most of these can be independently implemented, and where there exists an interdependency it is stated.
+The proposal is presented as a series of compatible transforms to the existing service builder, each paired with a motivation.
+Most of these can be independently implemented, but in the case where there exists an interdependency it is stated.

 Although presented as a mutation to the existing service builder, the actual implementation should exist as a entirely separate builder - reusing code generation from the old builder but exposes a new Rust API.
 Preserving the old API surface will prevent breakage and make it easier to perform comparative benchmarks and testing.

-## Remove `OperationRegistry`
+## Remove two-step build procedure

 As described in [Builder](#builder), the customer is required to perform two conversions.
 One from `OperationRegistryBuilder` via `OperationRegistryBuilder::build`, the second from `OperationRegistryBuilder` to `Router` via the `From<OperationRegistry> for Router` implementation.
-The intermediary stop at `OperationRegistry` is not required and should be removed.
+The intermediary stop at `OperationRegistry` is not required and can be removed.

 ## Statically check for missing Handlers